Emperor of Japan: World War II (1937–1945)

-Emperor Shōwa (Hirohito) was in power during the Pacific War; he controlled both the sovereign of the state and the imperial forces.
+Emperor Shōwa (Hirohito) was in power during the Pacific War; he was the de jure sovereign of the state and the grand marshal of the imperial forces.
+However, the extant of his de facto role and powers have been heavily debated since the war's end.
 The role of the emperor as head of the State Shinto religion was exploited during the war, creating an Imperial cult that led to kamikaze bombers and other manifestations of fanaticism.
 This in turn led to the requirement in the Potsdam Declaration for the elimination "for all time of the authority and influence of those who have deceived and misled the people of Japan into embarking on world conquest".

 In State Shinto, the emperor was believed to be an (現人神, arahitogami) (manifest kami or incarnation of a deity).
 Following Japan's surrender, the Allies issued the Shinto Directive separating church and state within Japan.
 In 1946, Emperor Shōwa was forced to proclaim the Humanity Declaration, but the declaration excludes the word (現人神, arahitogami), including the unusual word (現御神, akitsumikami) instead.
 As such, some experts doubt whether his divinity was renounced.
-Jean Herbert said it would be inadmissible to deny his divine origin.
+Jean Herbert said it would be inadmissible to deny his divine origin as according to the Japanese tradition, the figure of the emperor would be "the extension in time" of the goddess Amaterasu and the previous emperors, representing a privileged moment in eternity.
+Although akitsumikami is often translated as "divine" or "divinity", some Western scholars (including John W. Dower and Herbert P. Bix) have pointed out that its real meaning is "manifest kami" (or, more generally, "incarnation of a god"), and that therefore the emperor would still be, according to the declaration, an arahitogami ("living god"), although not an akitsumikami ("manifest kami").

 Emperor Shōwa was excluded from the postwar Tokyo War Crimes Tribunal.
 Scholars dispute the power he had and the role he played during WWII.
 Emperor Shōwa's reign from 1926 until his death in 1989 makes him the longest-lived and longest-reigning historical Japanese emperor, and one of the longest-reigning monarchs in the world.